 Sandra L. Wong, MD, MS

 This is a one-year award of $30,000.
 The funds can be used for either salary or expense support, but must be expended solely for the sponsored research project.
 No indirect costs will be covered.
-Generally, indirect costs would refer to costs such as electricity, water, internet services, janitorial services, paid to the institution at which the research is conducted.
-The stipend is expected to cover the cost of the awardee presentation requirement which is listed below (i.e. no additional travel funds will be provided).
-The purchase of any equipment greater than $1,000 must be adequately justified in a budget justification section.
+Generally indirect costs would refer to costs such as electricity, water, internet services, and janitorial services, which would be paid to the institution at which the research is conducted.
+The stipend is expected to cover the cost of the awardee ASC presentation requirement, which is listed below (i.e. no additional travel funds will be provided).
+The purchase of any equipment greater than $1,000 must be adequately justified in the budget section.

-The awardee will be expected to provide the SUS office with an interim written report on the status of their research by December 31, 2017.
-The awardee will then be required to appear at the 2019 Academic Surgical Congress to provide a final report on their research to the Scholarship and Executive Committees and at the AAS/SUS Research Awards Session.
+The awardee will be expected to provide the SUS office with an interim written report on the status of their research by December 31, 2023.
+The awardee will then be required to appear at the 2025 Academic Surgical Congress to provide a final report on their research in a special session of the Scholarship and Executive Committees and at the AAS/SUS Research Awards Session.
 All travel and registration funds for presentation at the ASC should be covered by the grant.

 Applicants are encouraged to consult with their institution’s contracts and grants office for information regarding processing requirements for grant applications prior to submission and ensure compliance with institutional policies and procedures.
 While each institution’s policies differ, many require notification of intent to submit a proposal at least one month prior to the application submission deadline.
 Familiarize yourself with any institutional deadlines you must meet, and allow plenty of time for the review and authorization process, as well as delays or unforeseen circumstances that may arise.
 Applications submitted after the deadline will not be accepted.